uutzinger/RTIMULib2-Teensy/README.md

 Do not run autocalibration or update max/min data when you move the sensor!

 ### TeensyGyroCal
 This will run the sensor for a while and then save the gyro bias values in the EEPROM.
-Bias values are update during runtime when the sensor is not moving.
+Bias values are also updated during runtime when the sensor is not moving.

 ### TeensyIMU
 TeensyIMU is the main demo sketch.
 It configures the IMU based on settings in RTIMUSettings.cpp.
 Change these to alter any of the parameters or edit the RTIMULib.ini file after auto-detection.